MicrosoftDocs/Viva/Viva/goals/bigquery-integration.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

 Viva Goals can integrate with Google BigQuery to automatically update your OKRs.

-For example, you have the data inside your BigQuery warehouse to track the number of converted leads.
+Take this example: you have data inside your BigQuery warehouse to track the number of converted leads.
 The goal is to increase the value of converted leads to a certain amount.
-By implementing a BigQuery integration, you can save yourself the hassle of repeatedly going back and forth between BigQuery and Viva Goals to update your progress: Viva Goals will sync the values for you and chart your progress toward the goal, thus saving time while keeping your OKRs current.
+By implementing a BigQuery integration, you can save yourself the hassle of repeatedly going back and forth between BigQuery and Viva Goals to update your progress.
+Viva Goals will sync the values for you and chart your progress toward goals, saving time and keeping OKRs current.

-## Setting up
+## How to set up the BigQuery integration

-An admin can set up the BigQuery integration on Viva Goals.
-To do so:
+An admin can set up the BigQuery integration in Viva Goals.
+Take the following steps:

 1. Navigate to Ally’s integrations page through **Admin > Integrations**.
 1. Scroll through the integration options until you locate BigQueary, then select **enable** if this is the first time, or **manage** if an integration has already been established.